69 Squadron (Israel): 1948 Arab–Israeli War

-Operation Yoav had left Faluja as an enclave within Israeli-held territory and during November 1948 the Hammers routinely returned to bomb what became known as the Faluja Pocket.
-The town would nonetheless hold out until the end of the war.
-On December 22 Israel launched Operation Horev, its last major offensive of the war, to finally defeat the Egyptian expeditionary force and expel it beyond the borders of Mandatory Palestine.
-69 Squadron once again flew in support of Israeli efforts in the south, targeting the air base at El-Arish, Khan Younis, Gaza and Rafah.
-The squadron also revisited Faluja to prevent an Egyptian sortie from the beleaguered pocket, and on New Year's Day 1949 flew a failed attempt to bomb an Egyptian Navy flotilla which had shelled Tel Aviv.
+Operation Yoav had left Faluja as an enclave within Israeli-held territory.
+During November 1948 the Hammers routinely returned to bomb what became known as the Faluja Pocket.
+The town held out until the end of the war.
+On December 22, Israel launched Operation Horev, its last major offensive of the war, to defeat the Egyptian expeditionary force and expel it beyond the borders of Mandatory Palestine.
+69 Squadron again flew in support of Israeli efforts in the south, targeting the air base at El-Arish, Khan Younis, Gaza and Rafah.
+The squadron revisited Faluja to prevent an Egyptian sortie from the beleaguered pocket, and on New Year's Day 1949 flew a failed attempt to bomb an Egyptian Navy flotilla which had shelled Tel Aviv.
 69 Squadron flew its last missions of the war in the early morning of January 7, 1949, against Rafah.
 Having evaded Egyptian flak on most occasions, both participating bombers were hit, rendering one unserviceable.

 Postwar deactivation

-With the end of the 1948 Arab Israeli War, the majority of volunteer airmen returned home, and 69 Squadron once again went through a period of reorganization.
+With the end of the 1948 Arab Israeli War, the majority of volunteer airmen returned home, and 69 Squadron went through a period of reorganization.
 From an English-speaking outfit it was transformed into a Hebrew speaking unit.
-Training was stepped up to qualify Israelis to take over vacated positions and the squadron settled into a peacetime routine, with the B-17s conducting bombing and cloud seeding tests and participating in IDF exercises.
+Training was stepped-up to qualify Israelis to take over vacated positions.
+The squadron settled into a peacetime routine, with the B-17s conducting bombing and cloud seeding tests and participating in IDF exercises.
 The IAF itself was undergoing major changes, and in early May 1949 69 Squadron relocated to Tel Nof.

-In October 1951 the squadron moved once more, this time to Hatzor.
+In October 1951 the squadron moved, this time to Hatzor.
 In December 1952 the three B-17 was joined by three PBY Catalinas, acquired to guarantee supply to the town of Eilat at Israel's southern extremity.
-Utilization of these aircraft, however, was low and they were soon withdrawn from service with the squadron.
-Spares, meanwhile, were also hampering B-17 operations and in March 1954 69 Squadron was deactivated and its assets handed over to 103 Squadron, which soon retired the Catalinas but continued to operate the three B-17s.
+Utilization of these aircraft was low and they were soon withdrawn from service with the squadron.
+Spares, meanwhile, were hampering B-17 operations.
+In March 1954 69 Squadron was deactivated and its assets handed over to 103 Squadron, which soon retired the Catalinas but continued to operate the three B-17s.